naturalis/mebioda/doc/week3/w3d4/lecture3.md

-rait Covariation and Optimality  Approaches to Understand Them
+Trait Covariation and Optimality  Approaches to Understand Them
 =============================================

 General Background